 - And according to David Laibson, who specializes in behavioral finance at Harvard University, about half the 80-year-old population is not in a position to make important financial decisions due to rates of dementia and other kinds of cognitive impairment.
 This means it’s important to make these decisions sooner rather than later.

-So, what are the questions we want you to think about and ask yourself?
+So, what are the questions you should know the answers to before turning 70?

 - Who’s in charge here?
 Every plan for aging needs a good helper.
 (Think Power of Attorney, executor or trustee.)

 - Do you have the correct powers in place?
 If you have a Power of Attorney, does it have the correct provisions to allow the most flexible planning options as you age?

 - Is your estate plan up to date?
 Lives constantly change, which means your estate plan needs to be tweaked to match the circumstances.

 - What care will be needed… and when?
 This is a great question, without a concrete answer, but it’s important to be realistic and anticipate the possibilities.

 - Have you explored ALL the asset protection options?
 Even before care is needed, there are some important steps that can be taken to help pay for care when it is eventually needed.

 - Are you maximizing available benefits now?
 If care is needed now, are you sure that you are accessing all available help, like VA and Medicaid?